webarkio/wp_qoob/readme.txt

 == Changelog ==

 = 2.0.1 =
+* Add new menu link "Show on frontend"
 * Fixed images and videos search
 * Fixed remove options from base when uninstall
+* Fixed styles

 = 2.0.0 =
 * Full rebuild